-Better, safer care is central to our standards.
+Public safety is central to our standards.
 Student midwives will be in contact with people throughout their education and it is important they learn in a safe and effective way.

-These pre-registration midwifery programme standards should be read in conjunction with the Standards framework for nursing and midwifery education and the Standards for student supervision and assessment, which apply to all NMC approved education programmes.
-There must be compliance with all these standards for an education institution to be approved and to run any NMC approved pre-registration midwifery programme.
+These pre-registration midwifery programme standards should be read in conjunction with the Standards framework for nursing and midwifery education and the Standards for student supervision and assessment, both of which apply to all NMC approved education programmes.
+NMC Approved Education Institutions (AEIs) intending to deliver pre-registration midwifery programmes must comply with all these standards to run an approved programme.

 Education providers structure their education programmes to comply with our programme standards.
 They also design their curricula around the published proficiencies for a particular programme.
-Students are assessed against published proficiencies to ensure they are capable of providing safe and effective care.
+Students are assessed against published proficiencies to ensure they are capable of providing safe, effective and kind care that improves health and wellbeing.

 Proficiencies are the knowledge, skills and behaviours that nurses, midwives and nursing associates need in order to practise.
-We publish standards of proficiency for the nursing and midwifery professions as well as proficiencies for NMC approved post-registration programmes.
+We publish standards of proficiency for the nursing and midwifery professions as well as proficiencies for NMC approved post-registration qualifications.

+Our standards for education and training highlight the need for programmes to adopt an inclusive approach to recruitment, selection and progression, ensuring admissions and all other academic processes are open, fair, transparent and demonstrate an understanding of and take measures to address underrepresentation.

-Through our quality assurance (QA) processes we check that education programmes meet all of our standards regarding the structure and delivery of education programmes and that the programme outcomes relate to the expected proficiencies for particular qualifications.
-We also check that approved education institutions (AEIs) and practice learning partners are managing risk effectively.
-Using internal and external intelligence we monitor potential and actual risk to quality in education and training.
-This intelligence gathering includes analysis of system regulator reports.
-In accordance with our QA framework, before a midwifery programme can be delivered, an approval process takes place through which we check that the proposed programme meets our standards.
+Through our quality assurance processes we check that education programmes meet all of our standards regarding the structure and delivery of education programmes and that the programme outcomes relate to the expected proficiencies for particular qualifications.
+We also check that AEIs and practice learning partners are managing risk effectively.
+Using internal and external intelligence we monitor potential and actual risk to quality in education and training, this intelligence gathering includes analysis of system regulator reports.